 1. COMPANY (2131) Warm and Natural Cotton Batting by The Yard, 90-Inch by 40-Yard

 The Warm Company is very well-known in the world of quilt batting.
 Most professional and amateur crowds have been using this product and consider it as the best cotton batting for hand quilting.
 It doesn’t disappoint at all.

 It’s a natural all-cotton fabric with a large surface area of 90-inch by 40-yard.

 Although it’s listed under “hand quilting,” don’t let that fool you.
 If you fancy machine quilting, then this specific quilt batting is just as compatible.
-It might as well be the best batting for machine quilting too.

 As with all good quality cotton batting, this one features the usual qualities such as thickness and softness.